"Salmon in the Valley" Grade 3 or 4

 Did you know that Langley is home to one of British Columbia’s top salmon-producing rivers?
 Aptly named, the Salmon River runs right through Trinity Western University's Langley campus.

-TWU and the Salmon River Enhancement Society (SRES) have partnered to create an exciting educational opportunity for your class.
+TWU’s Geography and Environmental Studies Departments have created an exciting educational opportunity for your class.

-"Science in the Valley: Salmon" is a full-day, environment-based curriculum designed to complement and build on concepts students are already learning in the classroom.
+"Science in the Valley: Salmon" is a full day, environment-based curriculum designed to complement and build on concepts students are already learning in the classroom.
 Developed with specific life science learning outcomes and objectives, the program offers students a chance to explore and appreciate their natural surroundings.
-They will develop a better understanding of the living organisms, simple food chains and natural processes found in a local forest setting.
+Students will develop a better understanding of the living organisms, simple food chains and natural processes found in a local forest setting.

-Students will spend their day (9:30-2:15) in TWU's Ecosystem Study Area (ESA)—60-acres dedicated to the study, preservation, and proper management of the environment.
+Students will spend their day (9:30-2:15) in TWU's Ecosystem Study Area (ESA)—27-acres dedicated to the study, preservation, and proper management of the environment.
 This valuable area of diverse and sensitive habitat contains part of the Salmon River, a large pond, several tributaries, and a second-growth forest.
 The area is maintained and studied by TWU students, faculty, and staff, and will be the main location for the hands-on learning your students will be doing.
-Much of your day will be outside, regardless of the weather, so please dress appropriately, boots are necessary.
+Much of the day will be outside; regardless of the weather, so please dress appropriately, boots are necessary.

 Under the dynamic instruction of Teacher Assistants, who are trained guides, your class can look forward to a guided forest walk, water quality testing, aquatic invertebrate sampling, plant and animal identification and salmon habitat exploration through fun learning-based games.

 WE WILL PROVIDE YOUR STUDENTS WITH THEIR FIELD GUIDE.

 All attendees need to bring: a large zip-lock bag, pencil, lunch, snack, water bottle, boots and weather appropriate clothing.